Thousands feared at risk after Mexico reforms HIV+ regime

 If the HIV+ lack access to medication, even for a few weeks, rights groups say they face serious health risks themselves and have a greater chance of passing on the virus.

-“It’s a domino effect,” said Leonardo Espinosa, president of Codise, a local organization that offers HIV testing.
+“It’s a domino effect,” said Leonardo Espinosa, president of Codise, a local organisation that offers HIV testing.

 “The strategy for HIV is a combined prevention strategy.
 The whole plan depends on several joint actions.”